 Table 3- Deliverables comparison of ARCS, LCR Project and my proposed research.

-The main goal of my proposed workflow is to make these data available for rapid analyses to adaptively assess the LCR restoration project to inform water quality and oyster monitoring efforts.
+The main goal of my proposed workflow is to make data available for rapid analyses to adaptively assess the LCR restoration project and ongoing water quality and oyster monitoring efforts.
 This will help to meet the adaptive management requirements for this project by providing the data in a structure that allows rapid assessment and evaluation to inform decision making related to the ongoing monitoring efforts (Figure 2, Box E).
 To do this, these data must be properly processed and managed to support reproducible analyses.
 My project will ensure that best practices are established and followed for data input, management, and basic summaries and visualization.
 This information will be useful for (1) increasing efficiency in the LCR project.
 The LCR project involves a large restoration project as well as integration of historical data from two other sampling epochs.
 Because a single data management workflow was not used across these epochs, significant effort has been required to standardize existing data.
 By establishing a data workflow at the beginning of the LCR restoration epoch, the data will be managed in a common structure over the life of the project.
-These productive data are used to make decisions in future conservation efforts.
+These data will then be available and used to make decisions related to future conservation and restoration efforts similar to the LCR project.
 Having precise knowledge of biological data interpretations, will ensure both time and money are being used efficiently.
 (2) This data workflow will inform a variety of short-term decisions that must be made to adaptively improve the ongoing LCR monitoring efforts.
 As an example, sampling frequency, sampling locations, and sampling times of both the oyster populations and water quality can be informed by rapidly processing existing data.
 This can prevent data gaps from occurring from events such as biofouling of water quality sensors.
 By knowing the rate in which the water quality sensors are biofouling, we can increase our sensor servicing interval to clean the sensors before their measurement precision is compromised.
 Because of quick data interpretation turn around time, we were able to determine that fixed sensors in warmer summer months experience more biofouling, and must be serviced more frequent than 14 days, usually about 9-10 days.
 Being able to keep sensors free of biofouling, we are able to ensure proper and continuous data measurements of the sensor.
 We can also determine, whether or not a fixed sensor is in an appropriate location to measure changes in the parameters of interest such as changes in salinity following reef construction.
 (3) Long-term decisions as part of the adaptive management process of this project can also be informed by this data workflow.
 For example, this project is one of the first large oyster restoration projects funded in Florida by GEBF.
 Oyster reef restoration is a common topic for other possible projects and the LCR project can provide information on how funds could be allocated for sampling trips, surveys and equipment.
 Overall well-designed data workflow programs are critical to meeting basic requirements of an adaptive management plan.
 When combined this approach can be highly effective in maximizing the effectiveness of conservation actions such as the LCR restoration in a cost-effective manner.

 References